axelvaldez/radical-companies/_posts/reviews/2023-03-30-this-is-why-we-need-a-radical-foundation.markdown

   <p>The National Labor Relations Board (NLRB) has more than 500 pending cases against Starbucks and NLRB judges have found Starbucks has violated the law over 100 times.</p>
   <p>According to a March 27, 2023, US Senate Health, Education, Labor, and Pensions Committee (HELP) <a href="https://www.sanders.senate.gov/wp-content/uploads/No-Company-is-Above-the-Law-HELP-Report.pdf">report</a>.</p>
  </div>
+ <p>This shows that co-management <em>is not enough</em>.
+It is inspirational.
+Values and Purpose sound good.
+But whether they apply or not, it is up to the ownwers.
+And when a business like Starbucks uber focus on the financial bottom line, values and purpose and all that remains is the financial goal.
+And then, like Starbucks, they quietly go from good to "who cares" employer.
+We need to get away from ownership based on capital and towards co-ownership which is based on contributions.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>